 9. 🇸🇸 South Sudan: Young Nation in Turmoil

-South Sudan, the world’s youngest country, gained independence in 2011 but has since been plagued by civil war and ethnic violence.
+South Sudan, the world’s youngest country, gained independence in 2011.
+However, it has since faced civil war and ethnic violence.
 The lack of infrastructure and political stability hampers development, threatening the nation’s survival.

 10. 🇾🇪 Yemen: Humanitarian Crisis and Conflict